hashintel/labs/apps/sim-core/README.md

  Additional utility packages also exist to facilitate minor conveniences.

- While each package can be built and run separately using the `yarn` commands within its package (see the given package's package.json file for  guidance), in general they'll all be built together by running the `yarn` command from the `sim-core` folder.
+ While each package can be built and run separately using the `yarn` commands within its package (see the given package's package.json file for guidance), the most common commands you will run are:
+ - `yarn serve:core`, to rebuild everything and then host the hCore application
+ - `yarn`, to rebuild everything.
+ - `yarn fmt`, to apply formatting to source code when doing development work